 The Aircraft Manufacturing Company (Airco) DH5 was a World War I single-seat fighter designed specifically to replace the Airco DH2.
-Designed by Captain Geoffrey de Havilland, it was a ‘pusher’ type aircraft which offered the performance of a tractor type aircraft.
+Designed by Captain Geoffrey de Havilland, it was a ‘tractor’ type aircraft which offered the performance of a tractor type aircraft.

 The prototype Airco DH5 (A5172) flew for the first time in August 1916 and was distinguished by its flat fuselage sides (rounded in the production aircraft) and aerodynamically balanced rudder.
 It featured a forward-firing .303 (7.7 mm) Vickers machine gun, fixed either at an angle or mounted on an adjustable fixing.